 She doesn’t always make that choice.
 I don’t always make that choice.

-But in that moment, she discovered what it feels like to choose to love God and love others first and the joy that comes from selflessness and loving others as Jesus calls us to.
+But in that moment, she discovered the joy that comes from selflessness and loving others as Jesus calls us to – something that is learned better through experience than just hearing about it.

-As they get older, if we can create more and more opportunities for them to have the option to make the better choice to love the Lord and love others, we should.
+As our kids get older, if we can create more and more opportunities for them to have the option to make the better choice to love the Lord and love others, we should.

 And, if they choose not to, that’s okay.
 It’s a learning experience.

-We just need to keep sharing about Jesus and his selfless love, praying together, showing them what it looks like to love others by our example, and sharing stories of all God did, has done, and is doing for us, and they will be pulled closer and closer to the way of love.
+We just need to keep sharing about Jesus and his selfless love, praying with our kids, showing them what it looks like to love others by our example, and sharing stories of what God has done and is doing, and they will be pulled closer and closer to the way of love.

-Lord, help us show our kids what the better way is – choosing to love You and love others well.
+Lord, help us show our kids what the better way is.
 Change our hearts, Lord.
 Give us selfless hearts like You.
-Forgive us for our selfishness, and make us more like You.
+Forgive us for our selfishness.
 Help our kids to always want to follow you and to choose to love You and others first.
 In Jesus’ Name, amen.